ngleadall/programming_examples/README.md

 Usage = $ python reservoir_sample_fastq.py "sample name" "number of reads desired"

-Streams reads from a pair of fastq files (produced by Illumina sequencing), uses a reservoir sampling technique to write a set number of random read pairs to two new fastq files.
+Streams reads from a pair of fastq files (produced by Illumina sequencing), using reservoir sampling technique to write a set number of random read pairs to two new fastq files.

 This tool is for subsetting random reads from samples as required for bespoke analysis.